 If you own an LLC on your own (called a single-member LLC), then you'll need to follow the same withdrawal requirements as any other type of business entity.

-A sole proprietor may withdraw funds from his firm in the same manner that a corporation does by transferring them to his personal bank account or writing himself a check out of the business bank account.
+A single-member LLC owner may withdraw funds from his firm in the same manner that a corporation does by transferring them to his personal bank account or writing himself a check out of the business bank account.

 Alternatively, if an LLC is manager-managed, then only managers are permitted to make decisions about the company's money.

-However, even if your company is private and not publicly traded, you might still be able to pay yourself via cash withdrawals.
+However, even if your C corporation is private and not publicly traded, you might still be able to pay yourself via cash withdrawals.

 Because this business entity is a completely separate legal entity, withdrawing money for personal use is one of the most common uses of these types of companies.

 However, if you're considering making a withdrawal from your company, then you should definitely consult with an experienced business law attorney to make sure you understand all the applicable federal and state laws before proceeding.

 4. Cashing Out as an S Corporation

 S corporations are often used in small businesses.
 They provide many of the benefits of a C corporation without one major drawback: double taxation if your business makes a profit and you withdraw it to make a withdrawal.